 - Long term planning and assessment depends upon teachers having a clear notion of ‘standards’ within their minds, and a clear vision of what they are trying to achieve.
 We assess without using levels but we do have end of year group expectations which will allow us to make informed decisions as teachers as to whether children are at the expected standard for the end of their year group.

 Computer Science (CS)

-- Staff will assess the children on their understanding of the objectives outlined in the skills progression document and make a judgement as to their ability to use and apply what they have learnt in the end of unit project.
+- Staff will assess the children on their understanding of the objectives outlined in the medium-term plan and make a judgement as to their ability to use and apply what they have learnt in the end of unit project.

 - Therefore, the end of unit project should be completed as independently as possible.